Building an agent from a template

 Step 2: Configure tools

-2. In Tasks, an exclamation point icon indicates that tools in the Tasks need to be configured. screenshot of the task exclamation icon and tool tip
+- In Tasks, an exclamation point icon indicates that tools in Tasks need configuration.

 Step 3: Test and deploy the agent

-2. In the Test agent window, start conversing with your agent to test it and troubleshoot any issues with tool configuration.
+- In the Test agent window, select a runtime cloud to choose which regional cloud runs your test session.
+Start conversing with your agent to test it and troubleshoot any issues with tool configuration.
 The agent trace will indicate if authorization issues occur.
 Refer to Testing and troubleshooting an agent for troubleshooting tips for tool configuration.

 Step 4 (Optional): Add agent to Agent step